Rackspace Cloud Block Storage API 1.0#

 Cloud Block Storage is built on the OpenStack Cinder project.
 For more information about OpenStack Cinder, see the OpenStack Block Storage API v1 Reference.

 This guide is intended to assist software developers who want to develop applications by using the REST application programming interface (API) for the Rackspace Cloud Block Storage service.

 To use the information provided here, you should have a general understanding of the service and have access to an installation of it.
 You should also be familiar with the following technologies:

 Use the following links to go directly to user and reference information for using the Rackspace Cloud Block Storage API:

-You can also use Rackspace Cloud Block Storage from the Cloud Control Panel or by using one of the language-specific software development kits or the rack CLI.
+You can also use Rackspace Cloud Block Storage from the Cloud Control Panel.